-For each reporting unit, we performed the Step 1 test and the percentage by which the fair value exceeded the carrying value was in excess of 13%.
-A decrease of 1% in our terminal growth rate or an increase of 1% in our discount rate would not result in a fair value calculation less than the carrying value.
+For each reporting unit, we performed the Step 1 test and the percentage by which the fair value exceeded the carrying value was in excess of 25% for the reporting units other than Aerosystems.
+Aerosystems' fair value exceeded the carrying value by approximately 4.0%.
+A decrease of 1% in our terminal growth rate or an increase of 1% in our discount rate would not result in a fair value calculation less than the carrying value for Distribution and Specialty Bearings and Engineered Products.
+An increase of 1% in our discount rate would result in a fair value approximately 5% less than the carrying value for the Aerosystems reporting unit.
+A decrease of 1% in our terminal growth rate would not result in a fair value less than the carrying value for the Aerosystems reporting unit.